 Medical Toxicology Fellowship

-Medical Toxicology within the UA Department of Emergency Medicine is committed to excellence in medical education, patient care and scholarship.
+Medical Toxicology within the University of Arizona Department of Emergency Medicine is committed to excellence in medical education, patient care, and scholarship.
 Our faculty physicians provide medical direction for the Arizona Poison and Drug Information Center and are available for bedside consultation at both Banner - University Medical Center South (BUMCS) and Banner - University Medical Center Tucson (BUMCT).
-We lead the required medical toxicology rotation for emergency medicine residents and are frequently asked to lecture locally, nationally and internationally.
+We lead the required medical toxicology rotation for emergency medicine residents and are frequently asked to lecture locally, nationally, and internationally.

 The Medical Toxicology Fellowship is a two-year program based at BUMCS campus, a 150-bed tertiary care hospital and Level 1 psychiatric facility with more than 48,000 emergency department visits annually.
 Medical toxicology also consults at BUMCT campus, the largest tertiary care hospital with more than 500 beds and the only Level I trauma center in Southern Arizona.
-BUMCT campus has more than 71,000 emergency department visits annually including more than 20,000 pediatric emergency department visists.
-Medical Toxicology has an out-patient clinic (Toxic Exposures Clinic) that serves both adult and children at BUMCS.
+BUMCT campus has more than 71,000 emergency department visits annually including more than 20,000 pediatric emergency department visits.
+Medical Toxicology has an out-patient clinic (Toxic Exposures Clinic) that serves both adults and children at BUMCS.
 Fellows will work closely with the Arizona Poison and Drug Information Center and the Toxic Exposures Clinic.
-The didactic curriculum includes lectures, conferences, and formal coursework in the University of Arizona Colleges of Medicine, Pharmacy and Public Health.
+The didactic curriculum includes lectures, conferences, and formal coursework at the UArizona Colleges of Medicine, Pharmacy, and Public Health.
 The didactic curriculum is based on the American Board of Emergency Medicine's 2012 Core Content of Medical Toxicology.

 For more information on the Medical Toxicology Fellowship, please contact Patrick Mulligan, our program manager, at email@example.com.